infinity0/msg-notes/causal-01-ordering.rst

 order`_.
 By "deliver", we mean to incorporate the message into the state of the session transcript, for subsequent operations as well as consumption by higher layers.
-"Topological order" means that, if we receive m, but not yet delivered some p |in| pre(m), we must wait for p before delivering m.
-Not doing this breaks the transitivity property of the parent references, and results in more complexity (TODO: elaborate).
+"Topological order" means that, if we receive m, but not yet delivered some p |in| pre(m), we must wait to deliver p before delivering m.
+This applies transitively, so in practise we must deliver all of anc(m), before we deliver
+m.
+This also allows us to verify that the parent references are actually of real messages.
+(The sender should have already been authenticated by some other cryptographic means, before we even reach this stage.)

+Not doing this, effectively breaks the transitivity property of the parent references.
+By which we mean, the function |le| as implemented in your code may pass transitivity tests, but semantically this will not be true, so your representation will not reflect reality.
+This results in more complexity and a much less clearer security model.
+(TODO: elaborate).

 This already lets us detect messages that are received out-of-order, as well as *causal drops* - drops of messages that caused (i.e. are *before*) a message we